DwightTRAX/dsi-assessment-2/README.md

 ## Assignment

 The goal of this assignment is to fill in each function stub in `assessment.py` according to its docstring and make the associated test pass.
+The repository structure is below for reference. `assessment.py` is under `src` directory.

-There are 10 questions over these topics in this order:
+There are 10 questions in `assessment.py` over these topics in this order:

 * general Python (4 questions)
 * pandas (3 questions)